Richard Hu

-Richard Hu Tsu Tau (胡赐道; 30 October 1926 – 8 September 2023) was a Singaporean politician who served as Minister for Finance between 1985 and 2001.
+Richard Hu Tsu Tau (30 October 1926 – 8 September 2023) was a Singaporean politician who served as Minister for Finance between 1985 and 2001.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Kreta Ayer SMC between 1984 and 1997, and Kreta Ayer–Tanglin GRC between 1997 and 2001.
 Hu was Singapore's longest-serving finance minister and gave a record number of 16 Budget speeches.
 He served as chairman of the Monetary Authority of Singapore between 1985 and 1997.

 Early life and education

 Hu was born in Singapore to Hu Tsai Kuen, a physician, and Margaret Kwan Fu Shing.
 Through his father, he was related to the Singaporean American author Kevin Kwan.

 He was educated at the Anglo-Chinese School before graduating from the University of California, Berkeley, in 1952 with a Bachelor of Science degree in chemistry.
 He subsequently went on to complete a PhD in chemical engineering at the University of Birmingham.